 Typically, the SOLO/solenoid 9V battery will need changing more frequently than the OBOE/HUD AA battery.
 Dive Rite recommends changing both batteries at the same time once either one indicates a low battery voltage.
-Rechargeable batteries are not recommended for use in these locations.
-Only high quality, name brand batteries are recommended.
-It is important to remember that this is LIFE SUPPORT equipment-this is not the place to be cheap on batteries.
-For the correct replacement batteries, please see the Battery Recommendations section below.

 Figure 36 - Cap Removal & Battery Replacement